dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 copied walker is wandered around randomly by one or more **Engine**s, provided it keeps a higher likelihood than the value of the discarded walker.
-This way the ensemble of walkers stays randomly distributed over the prior while it slowly ascends the  likelihood to the top.
+This way the ensemble of walkers stays randomly distributed over the prior while the ensemble as a whole slowly ascends the likelihood to the top.
 The discarded walker is kept as a sample of the posterior, appropriately weighted.

 **NestedSampler** uses a **Prior** for the initial distribution and an **ErrorDistribution** to calculate the likelihoods.